Calanthe/sw-explorer/README.md

 ## License

-Cartographers map generator is licensed under the MIT license.
+The Star Wars Explorer app is licensed under the MIT license.